at1as/Website-Diff/README.md

 ## TODO

-* Include capabilities for multiple browsers in driver.js
+* Hardcode browser view offset (a 1000x1000 chrome driver, takes a screenshot less than 1000x1000 due to borders)
+* Update logs to reflect new master
 * Strip image file names of unexpected characters

 ## Disclaimer

-Work in progress (in its very early stages).
+Work in progress.
 Expect lots of refactoring.